antonfirsov/docs/2016/10-Oct/core-data-access/core-data-access.md

 }
 ```

+Another interesting library for PostgreSQL that is compatible with .NET Core is [Marten](http://jasperfx.github.io/marten/).
+Marten uses PostgreSQL storage to implements a document database.

 ### MySQL

 [MySQL](https://www.mysql.com/) is one of the most commonly used relational databases on the market and is open source.
 [Support for .NET Core is now available](http://insidemysql.com/mysql-connector-net-for-net-core-1-0/), both through [EF Core](https://docs.efproject.net/en/latest/providers/mysql/index.html) and directly through [the MySQL Connector for .NET Core](https://www.nuget.org/packages/MySql.Data/).